SanthoshKumar1903/Clipboard-Manager/README.md

 # Clipboard-Manager

 ## Overview
-The **ClipboardManager** is a cross platform application that allows you to track, store, and manage your clipboard history.
+The **Clipboard-Manager** is a cross platform application that allows you to track, store, and manage your clipboard history.
 Users can view previously copied text , reuse it, or clear the history.
 This tool is perfect for those who want an easy way to manage their clipboard contents.

 ## How to use